sylque/accounts-discourse/README.md

 Notice that, if a Discourse session is open in another tab of the browser, the Discourse login dialog won't show up and the login will be immediate.

-***Wait, this is weird, why not just provide a `loginWithDiscourse()` function?!***
+**_Wait, this is weird!
+Why not just provide a `loginWithDiscourse()` function?_**

 Advantages of the query param approach:

 1. By design, Discourse SSO requires a page reload.
 A `loginWithDiscourse()` function would have to do a `location = something` anyway.
 I prefer to put this constraint in plain sight.
 2. If, for any reason, you need to trigger the SSO login immediately when you launch the application, this approach will save you a full extra app loading/initialization.

 For example, this is how we use the package in [Docuss](https://github.com/sylque/docuss), a Discourse plugin that displays a Meteor app in an iframe:

 ```javascript
 // discoursePluginInit.js